-Whilst one should always take care when using gas, there is no reason for an irrational fear of a gas bottle blast or propane tank explosion.
+Whilst one should always take care when using gas, there is no reason for an irrational fear of a gas cylinder explosion or LPG explosion.

 Gas bottles, with their Pressure Relief Vales, have a very effective safety system.

-The result is that gas bottle explosions are extremely uncommon in most countries.
+The result is that Propane-LPG tank explosions are extremely uncommon in most countries.

 The real concern should be the proper maintenance of gas appliances and fittings.